otesoo11781/Visual_Recognition_HW3/README.md

 ```

 ### Retrain the ImageNet pretrained model on the given dataset (optional)
-p.s.
+P.S.
 If you don't want to spend a half day training a model, you can skip this step and just use the **latest.pth** I provided to inference.

-Now, let's transfer train the Cascade Mask RCNN + ResNeSt on tiny PASCAL VOC dataset:
+Now, let's transferly train the Cascade Mask RCNN + ResNeSt on tiny PASCAL VOC dataset:

 1. please ensure ./mmdetection/configs/myconfigs/cascade_mask_rcnn_resnest.py exists.